coinstudent2048/BQuadForm/README.md

 Implementation of some applications especially in cryptography yet to be decided.

-**UNVERIFIED!!!** I need help in checking the correctness of algorithms.

 **WARNING:** Use the exact codes only for prototyping.
 For production usage, the codes **must be properly modified and audited!**

 References: